tlunsford729/Getting-and-Cleaning-Data-Course-Project/codebook.md

 dplyr

 ###Description
-This document is a codebook that describes the variables and data used in this project, and the transormations that I did to the data.
+This document is a codebook that describes the variables and data used in this project, and the transformations done to the data.

 ###The Data
 UCI Human Activity Recognition Using Smartphones Data Set